nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Deletes the task(s) at the specified `INDEX`.
 * The index refers to the index number shown in the displayed task list.
 * The index **must be a positive integer** 1, 2, 3, ...
-* User can provide more than 1 index at the same time, eg. delete 1 2 3, However, if one of the index is invalid, the whole command will not be executed and an error message will be shown.
+* User can provide more than 1 index at the same time, eg. delete 1 2 3, However, if one of the index is invalid, the whole command will not be executed, and an error message will be shown.

 Examples: